 They’re strict with its “Experienced Captioners Only” rule, so don’t try to submit an application if you’re a beginner.

-Also, they only hire candidates from the US, Canada, Australia, South Africa, or the UK; they only consider candidates outside these countries for bilingual translations and transcriptions.
+Also, they only hire candidates from the US and Canada; they only consider candidates outside these countries for bilingual translations and transcriptions.

 You must also be willing to sign a non-disclosure agreement before testing for the position.